pluggableai/fanmeter-readme/README-nativescript.md

 Where:
 * eventId, is the event id to show (nullable).

-This method returns the following values:
+These functions return the following values:
   * 1, success;
   * -80, no GPS/PUSH permissions;
   * -81, GPS disabled;